 Scientists interested in cardiac function have historically used a myriad of techniques.
 Cardiac ultrasound can provide load-dependent diastolic and systolic analysis and delivers a variety of endpoints.
 Additionally, scientists have found value in chronic implantable telemetry for measuring left ventricular pressure and systolic pressure to get a perspective of longitudinal cardiac function.

-In addition, Dr. Megan Fine from DSI’s Surgical Services team will present the advanced surgical model thats has been developed to allow left ventricular pressure collection in rats.
-Advice for techniques that can help improve the surgical success rates and telemetry signal quality will be provided, and examples of optimized data will be shared.
-Finally, specific surgical and implant modifications that enabled concurrent collection of physiologic data from multiple telemetry implants in the same animal will be explored.
+In addition, Dr. Megan Fine from DSI’s Surgical Services team presents the advanced surgical model that has been developed to allow left ventricular pressure collection in rats.
+Techniques that can help improve surgical success rates and telemetry signal quality are provided, and examples of optimized data are shared.
+Finally, specific surgical and implant modifications that enabled concurrent collection of physiologic data from multiple telemetry implants in the same animal are explored.

 Carlos del Rio, Ph.D.

 An electrical engineer by training, Dr. del Rio stumbled into the field of cardiac physiology and arrhythmogenesis in the late 90s, leading to doctoral work at The Ohio State University on the electronic properties of the heart, and their relationship to cardiac function in both health and disease.
 After research positions in both clinical (Anesthesia and Cardio-Thoracic Surgery) and pre-clinical settings, Dr. del Rio has spent the last 15 years as a safety pharmacologists advocating for in-depth cardiovascular assessments at the pre-clinical stage with a particular interest in the effects of novel therapies in translational models of disease.
 Current research focuses on the therapeutic avenues to address cardiac dysfunction and remodelling in disease, as well as on mechanical support, electro-mechanical and mechano-energetic interactions.